 Look at Ontario, Canada’s most heavily populated province.
 Ontario generates almost a tonne of waste every year per person.
 Nearly 5 million tonnes of residential waste and 6.9 million tonnes of industrial, commercial and institutional waste make up Ontario’s waste stream.
 The province says it plans to coordinate with municipalities, schools, businesses and other organizations that have been combatting litter to announce a day of action when it comes to litter in the province.
 Additionally, Ontario plans to develop future conservation leaders, put students in contact with environmental organizations making a difference and continue searching for new ways to boost access to disposal in their communities.
 Canada has numerous resources to educate and get involved, which is ultimately one of the vital steps to reduce litter.

 Contact PlayPower Canada for Commercial Trash Cans and Decrease Litter Today

 For a cleaner, healthier environment and a pristine park, don’t wait to combat litter — put in more commercial trash receptacles.
 At PlayPower Canada, we understand how integral a park can be to your community.
 That’s why we offer plenty of high-quality site furnishings for any of your park amenity needs through companies such as Little Tikes Commercial, Miracle Recreation and Wabash Valley.
 From picnic tables and benches to signs and fencing, you can find exactly what you’re looking for in different sizes, styles, colours and price points that work best for you.
-Clean up your parks with low-maintenance litter receptacles that will last through any of Canada’s harshest conditions, and contact PlayPower Canada today for more information on our site furnishing options.
+Clean up your parks with low-maintenance litter receptacles that will last through any of Canada’s harshest conditions, and contact PlayPower Canada today or request a quote for more information on our site furnishing options.